makandra/katapult/README.md

 you've fixed it, the diff will show you what you need to port back to katapult.

 ### Typical issues
-- Timeout error because of a script waiting for user input
-- Spring running inside the test application encumbers parallel_tests and following scenarios
+Be sure to check this list when you encounter strange issues during development.

 - Spring was running in a directory that does not exist any more.
 This will screw subsequent spring invocations.
-Run `ps aux | grep spring` and `kill` suspective processes.
+Run `ps aux | grep spring` and `kill` suspect processes.
-- An outdated Rails application in `tmp/cached_test_app`
+- An outdated Rails application in `tmp/cached_*`
-- Executing (bash) commands in the test application without resetting the katapult gem's Bundler settings.
-Wrap into `Bundler.with_clean_env { }`.
+- Timeout error because of a script waiting for user input

 ### Fast tests
 Generating basics and transforming the application model take quite some time